 Non-silicone defoamers can be further broken down into several categories.
 The most broadly used are mineral oil-based due to their optimal performance and lower cost.
 Non-silicone defoamers are also formulated with vegetable oils, white oils, esters, fatty alcohols, synthetic polymers, etc., depending on the characteristics, compatibility, and requirements of each foaming system.
 These defoamers often include hydrophobic particles (e.g. silicas, waxes, etc.) to boost performance and may be supplied as insoluble or partially soluble dispersions, emulsions or self-emulsifiable, 100% active liquids.

 Within this category, Crucible also supplies VOC, APE (alkylphenol ethoxylate) and silicone-free defoamers with our Foamkill™ V product line.
-These products are optimal replacements for traditional mineral-oil based products used in adhesives, paints, coatings, and numerous other applications.
+These products are optimal replacements for traditional mineral-oil based products used in adhesives, defoamers for paint and coatings, and numerous other applications.

 Industrial Applications for Defoamers and Antifoaming Agents